 “I’m sorry.
 I’m such an idiot.”

-I raise her chin with my left hand, and speak to her with a voice brimming with affection.
+I raise her chin with my left hand, and speak to her in a voice brimming with affection.

 “No, you aren’t.
 Why did you try to stop holding my hand?”